JuliaDataScience/JuliaDataScience/contents/julia_basics.md

 * Boolean: `Bool`
 * Strings: `String`

-Integers and real numbers have 64 bits by default, that's why they have the `64` suffix in the name of the type.
+Integers and real numbers are stored by using 64 bits by default, that's why they have the `64` suffix in the name of the type.
 If you need more or less precision, there are `Int8` or `Int128` types, for example, where higher means more precision.
 Most of the time, this won't be an issue so you can just stick to the defaults.